sandalle/minecraft_bigreactor_control/README.md

 ChangeLog
 ============================
+- 0.3.6
+	- Fix multi-reactors displaying on the correct monitors (thanks HybridFusion)

 - 0.3.5
 	- Do not discover connected devices every loop - nicer on servers.
 Reset computer anytime number of connected devices change.
 	- Fix multi-reactor setups to display the additional reactors on monitors, rather than the last one found.